 About Chinese Herbal Medicine

 Dermatology can be complex.
-In Chinese Herbal Medicine, we base our differentiation of skin diseases partly on how the lesions appear physically.
-If they are red, for instance, we say there is energetic Heat present.
+In Chinese Medicine Dermatology, we base our differentiation and treatment of skin diseases partly on the visual presentation of the skin lesions, and partly on how those lesions fit within the context of the overall health of the patient.
+If lesions are red, for instance, we say there is energetic Heat present.
 If they are pale in color, we say there is an energetic deficiency of Blood.
-Purple or brown color indicates a Stasis of Blood.
-If the lesions ooze or are weepy or if there is edema, then Dampness is involved.
+Purple or brown color may indicate Stasis of Blood.
+If the lesions weep fluid or if there is edema, then we say pathogenic Dampness is involved.
 Dryness or scaling of skin often means the presence of Dryness.
 Acute onset of itching indicates the prevalence of Wind.

-It is not quite this simplistic, but you get the idea.
+These pathogenic energetic factors usually combine.
 For example, a rash that is red, itchy and oozes a little bit of clear fluid would indicate the presence of Heat, Wind, and Dampness.
-Our treatment principal then would be to Clear Heat, Dispel Wind, and Eliminate Dampness.
-All of our product descriptions include the intended treatment principal according to Chinese Medicine.
-Our product formulations are not based on western medical diagnosis.
+In Chinese Medicine Dermatology our treatment principal would then be to Clear Heat, Dispel Wind, and Eliminate Dampness.
+That means we would choose a combination of herbs known to have properties to perform such energetic actions of Clearing Heat, Dispelling Wind and Eliminating Dampness.

 A Note About Your Skin

 Your skin is an organ, just like your lungs and your liver, except that it lies on the outside of your body.
 It forms a protective barrier between the outer world and your insides.
 Your skin protects you from chemicals, germs, UV radiation, loss of body fluids, and mechanical damage.
 It insulates you and helps regulate your temperature.
 It is also a sensory organ, providing info to you about your environment.